 Part of the magical Minnewater (Lake of Love) has been transformed into an ecological ice skating rink.
 Its synthetic ice uses groundbreaking (“icebreaking”?) technology that reduces the energy and water consumption of traditional ice rinks to zero.
 And of course there are the traditional Christmas and winter markets on Markt and Simon Stevinplein

 Leuven: Classical and oriental

-Leuven celebrates the winter season with classical music concerts at Saint Peter’s Church, Christmas markets, and a winter garden where you can warm up with a cup of mulled wine or hot chocolate (yes, Belgium loves its chocolate!)
-You can also feast on the offerings from food trucks during the Food Truck Fiesta at the Grote Markt, so make room in your tummy for local food as well as treats from Asia, Mexico, and Africa.
+Leuven celebrates the winter season with classical music concerts at Saint Peter’s Church and Christmas markets.
+Plus a winter garden where you can warm up with a cup of mulled wine or hot chocolate (yes, Belgium loves its chocolate!)
+You can also feast on the offerings from food trucks during the Food Truck Fiesta at the Grote Markt.
+So make room in your tummy for local food as well as treats from Asia, Mexico, and Africa.
 Before leaving, let your kids take some pictures with Father Christmas for a nice souvenir of your time in the city.